Skip to content

 How did you research in order to write this story?

 Some aspects of this story are based on my immigration experience and on my partial understanding of the legal framework.
 As a naturalized citizen who stays informed and votes in every election, I’m always aware of current immigration issues.
 Once I decided to write this novel, I followed the news on US immigration even more.
 I read immigration thrillers and books about the countries relevant to my characters’ backgrounds.
-I studied court documents from a couple of criminal cases prosecuted in Washington State that put ICE officials in jail for abusing their power and harming undocumented immigrants.
-And I extensively interviewed an immigration lawyer, who also helped me when I had questions as I wrote and edited this story.
+I studied court documents from a couple of criminal cases prosecuted in Washington State that sentenced ICE officials to prison for defrauding undocumented immigrants.
+And I extensively interviewed an immigration lawyer, who also answered my questions while I wrote and edited this story.

 What problems came up during your writing process?